pearcej/cppds/_sources/Introduction/GettingStartedwithData.rst

 Pointer Syntax
 --------------

-When declaring a pointer that will "point" to an the memory address of some data type, you use the same rules of declaring variables and data types.
+When declaring a pointer that will "point" to the memory address of some data type, you use the same rules of declaring variables and data types.
 The key difference is that there is an asterisk (*) between the data type and the identifier.

 ::